epatyukova/Disorder-MC/README.md

 **analysis.ipynb**:  script allowing to reproduce graphics from the paper

+**StructureTypes.ipynb**: calculation of Wyckoff disorder sequences, and fractions of sites wth each disorder type

 ## Acknowledgements

 Authors thank the Leverhulme Trust for funding through the Leverhulme Research Centre for Functional Materials Design (RC-2015-036).